jphong125/stellaapic/Writerside/topics/Deposit-Balance.md

 # Deposit Balance

 ## Overview
-This method transfers funds in to player’s balance (i.e. deposit) within Lucky Monaco system.
+**This method transfers funds in to player’s balance (i.e. deposit) within Lucky Monaco system.**

-Important: In cases where transfer call fails due to:
+Important: In cases where transfer call fails due to :

 ∙ network error (HTTP status ≠ 200)

 ∙ error: 1 (description: “internal error”) in response

 Operator should send idempotent retry calls (with the same externalTransactionId).
-Recommended actions are specified in 4.10 Error codes
+Recommended actions are specified in Error codes

 Important: The call is idempotent, i.e. sending it again only creates one transaction.